 Though many people wear braces, they often don't really understands the ins and outs of how they work.

-At Vancouver Orthodontics, we know that informed patients are more likely to make it through their treatment without any hitches.
+At myORTHODONTIST Vancouver, we know that informed patients are more likely to make it through their treatment without any hitches.

 To help you better understand what's happening during your treatment, we want to share with you how each part of your braces works.